Ego Kill Talent: Biography

-2014–2021: Formation and albuns
+2014–2021: Formation and albums

 The band Ego Kill Talent was founded in December 2014 by members of several Brazilian bands, like Udora, Sepultura, Reação em Cadeia and Sayowa.
 In November 2015, they released their first EP titled Sublimated.
 This was produced in the Family Mob Studios, which was founded by Jean Dolabella and Estevam Romera.
 Halfway through 2016, their second EP Still Here was released.
 They also performed at different festivals that year, including Lollapalooza in Brazil.
 Estevam Romera left the band that year, being replaced by Niper Boaventura.

 Ego Kill Talent's first album was released in 2017.
 This album, which carries the same name as the band, was the band's breakthrough.
 They were named by Google as one of the twenty breakthrough acts of 2017.
 They also recorded a song with the band Far from Alaska, called "Collision Course".
 The band came in the summer to Europe to organize a mini-tour.
 They first played at the Download Festival in Paris.
 A few days later, they played their first European solo show at the Melkweg in Amsterdam.
 A week later, they played as the supporting act for the band System of a Down during a show in Nîmes in France.
 After the European tour was over, they went back to Brazil to perform at the Rock in Rio Festival.
 The same year, their third EP My Own Deceiver was released, and an acoustic version of the song "We All" came out as a single.
 In 2018, they were the supporting act on the Brazilian tour of the Foo Fighters and Queens of the Stone Age.
 The band also released a live EP of their European tour, called Live in Europe 2017.
 All songs on the EP were also released as singles.
 They also did a European summer tour in 2018.
 The band played at festivals and acted as a supporting act for the band Shinedown.
 They opened for symphonic metal band Within Temptation during the first leg of their Resist Tour.

 On March 19, 2021, the band released their second album, The Dance Between Extremes, which was recorded at the Foo Fighters' famed 606 Studios.
 The album features 12 tracks with special guests John Dolmayan (System of a Down), Roy Mayorga (Stone Sour) and skateboarder Bob Burnquist (13-time X Games champion).

 2022-present: Emmily Barreto as the new lead singer

-The original vocalist, Jonathan Correa, leaves EKT.
+The original vocalist, Jonathan Correa, left EKT.
 The band's official Instagram's page made the announcement, describing the split as "the best decision" for everyone involved.

-Weeks later, the band made another announcement in a minimalist and mysterious way on social media, deleting all old Instagram posts and posting captionless photos of each of the four remaining members as well as Emmily Barreto, who is now an oficcial member.
+Weeks later, the band made another announcement in a minimalist and mysterious way on social media, deleting all old Instagram posts and posting captionless photos of each of the four remaining members as well as Emmily Barreto, who is now an official member.
+In 2023, they opened for the band Evanescence during the Brazilian leg of their The Bitter Truth Tour.